syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 * To set a background color for an lane, use [fillColor](/api/js/ejdiagram#members:nodes-lanes-fillcolor "fillColor") property.

+* You can use a lanes [orientation](/api/js/ejdiagram#members:nodes-lanes-orientation "orientation") property while rendering the lanes in symbol palette.
+The orientation can be set as horizontal/vertical to render horizontal/vertical lanes respectively.

 * The lanes [cssClass](/api/js/ejdiagram#members:nodes-lanes-cssclass "cssClass") property is used to customize the style of lanes using user defined CSS class.

 ## Custom Properties